badMade/interactive-ai-toolkit-main/README.md

    ```

 3. Install FFmpeg (download a Windows build from Gyan.dev, run `brew install
-   ffmpeg` on macOS, or `sudo apt install ffmpeg` on Debian/Ubuntu) and confirm
+   ffmpeg` on macOS, or `sudo apt install ffmpeg` on Debian/Ubuntu).
+After
-   it is available via `ffmpeg -version`.
+   installation, run `ffmpeg -version` to confirm the command is available on
+   your `PATH`.
 4. Copy or record an audio sample (for example `lesson_recording.mp3`) into the
    project root.
 5. Run offline transcription: